 Whey protein is currently the more popular type of protein supplement, with casein and soy products following closely.

-Soy protein comes from dehulled and defatted soybeans, which is made into three separate forms afterward: Soy flour, Soy concentrate & Soy Isolate.
+SOY PROTEINSoy protein comes from dehulled and defatted soybeans, which is made into three separate forms afterward: Soy flour, Soy concentrate & Soy Isolate.

 Some of the benefits of consuming soy protein include fighting off bad (LDL) cholesterol, preventing cardiovascular disorders, and providing the users with skin-tearing gains.